ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/ICatalogNavaid.rst

 ICatalogNavaid
 ==============

-.. py:class:: ICatalogNavaid
+.. py:class:: ansys.stk.core.stkobjects.aviator.ICatalogNavaid

    object

    Interface used to access a navaid in the Aviator catalog.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: ICatalogNavaid

 Overview
 --------